 Plastication should be slowed to the minimum speed necessary to recover the screw during part cooling and sit at the rear position only 2-5 seconds before the mold opens.
 This minimizes high-speed shear and tends to make the melt more uniform.
-In processing Eastman Tritan[TM] copolyester, lower rpm can make screw recovery more steady and consistent.
+In processing Tritan, lower rpm can make screw recovery more steady and consistent.